clementviolet/ecography-multifaceted-framework-performances-JSDM/README.md

 - Scripts prefixed with 01 correspond to the HMSC models.
 Beware, each of these scripts requires a lot of computing power.
 They took about 3 weeks to run on an HPC.
 Thus, we have saved the results of the models so that they can be more easily analysed.

+- The R script prefixed with 02 contain the code to merge each individual HMSC chain into a single model.
+You must run it prior to any MCMC diagnostic or reproduce figures.

 - The R script prefixed with 03 contain the code to run the diagnostics on the MCMC chains.

 - Finally, the script prefixed with 04 is used to generate all the figures in the manuscript.
 To do so, it uses the output saves of the models, as specified above.